znjameswu/flutter_math/doc/design.md

 - \color commands inside a block will NOT affect right delimiters.
 This is different from KaTeX and in accordance with MathJax.
 It is more consistent for our AST design better.
 - Matrix won't render multiple \hlines and || column separators, just as MathJax won't either.
 - \dfrac, \tfrac ... will be rendered slightly different from KaTeX and will be in line with MathJax's rendering behavior.
 KaTeX has an `adjustStyle` function whose behvior we have no intention to follow.
+- \overbrace and \underbase with sub-sup pairs will be parsed differently to KaTeX and in line with MathJax.
+(Possibly KaTeX bug?)

 Text and Math mode AST design Rationale: